Next.js Environment Variables

 To configure your environment variables, follow these steps:

-2. Fill in the required values in the .env file.
+.env.examplefile and rename it to.env. - Fill in the required values in the

-4. If you are using google authentication, make sure to mention your GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET in the .env file.
+NEXTAUTH_SECRETin the.envfile.
+You may generate your secret by referring to this link. - If you are using google authentication, make sure to mention your

 By following these steps, you can set up and manage your environment variables effectively.